-Research shows that people differ in the degree to which they are inclined to experience and express gratitude.
-As a result, gratitude is said to exist both as a temporary feeling and as a dispositional trait.
+Gratitude is both a temporary feeling and a dispositional trait.
 In both cases, gratitude involves a process of recognizing, first, that one has obtained a positive outcome and, second, that there is an external source for that good outcome.

 Psychologists find that, over time, feeling grateful boosts happiness and fosters both physical and psychological health, even among those already struggling with mental health problems.
 Studies show that practicing gratitude curbs the use of words expressing negative emotions and shifts inner attention away from such negative emotions as resentment and envy, minimizing the possibility of ruminating, which is a hallmark of depression.

 One study suggests that spending only a few minutes engaging in a gratitude activity, such as writing a letter of gratitude to a loved one, can motivate you to make healthy food choices.

 Gratitude starts with noticing the goodness in life.
 A materialistic culture that encourages constant wanting and sees possessions as the source of happiness is not the most fertile ground for gratitude.
 But it is not an insurmountable barrier to developing it.
 Envy and especially cynicism and narcissism are similarly thieves of gratitude.
 In fact, the cultivation of gratitude may be at least a partial remedy for narcissism.

 Just being around your family and friends can help you feel more grateful.
 Also, being more appreciative of life and feeling less cynical pushes you in a more thankful frame of mind.
 At other times, when you are facing a tough decision, seeing it as a gift is useful, some people wouldn’t mind having such a decision to make.